Medicare COVID-19 Vaccine Shot Payment

 • $28.39 for the final dose in the series

-For all COVID-19 vaccine payment rates listed above, we also geographically adjust the rates based on where you administer the vaccine.
-Starting January 1, 2023, we’ll also annually update the COVID-19 vaccine payment rates to reflect changes in costs related to administering preventive vaccines.
+For all COVID-19 vaccine administration payment rates listed above, we also geographically adjust the rates based on where you administer the vaccine.
+Starting January 1, 2023, we’ll also annually update the COVID-19 vaccine administration payment rates to reflect changes in costs related to administering preventive vaccines.

 Note: